IgnisDa/ryot/README.md

 ## 💻 Demo

-You can use the demo instance hosted on [Fly](https://ryot.fly.dev).
+You can use the demo instance hosted on [Fly.io](https://ryot.fly.dev).
 Login and register with the username `demo` and password `demo-password`.

-Please note that the data in this instance can be deleted randomly.
+**NOTE**: The data in this instance can be deleted randomly.

 ## 📝 ELI5